 - Remember that for the Revel this is a lateral walk.
 All you have to do is maintain abduction in the arm who precedes the Revel in the direction you want her to go.
 (This is the marking arm.)

 !
 Make sure that you do not allow for any lateral shoulder-flexion.
-That means that as you open your free leg’s hip toward its foot, your shoulder should move with your hip.
+That means that as you pivot, your whole torso should move in sync with your legs.
 Do not introduce an arbitrary contra motion.
 This will hold the Revel in place rather than invite her around you!

 - Stabilize the trailing arm’s shoulder with strong external rotation and static shoulder flexion so that the Revel’s momentum can be transferred to assist in your turn.

 - To stop the Revel’s walk, just release your oblique muscles and leading arm’s abduction.

 - To reverse, contract the obliques on the other side of your body and switch which arm is abducting.